JuliaParallel/Dagger.jl/docs/src/dtable.md

 The interface is aiming to be compatible with the `DataFrames.jl` join interface, but for now it only supports the `on` keyword argument with symbol input.
 More keyword arguments known from `DataFrames` may be introduced in the future.

-It's possible to perform it on a `DTable` and any `Tables.jl` compatible table type.
+It's possible to perform a join on a `DTable` and any `Tables.jl` compatible table type.
 Joining two `DTable`s is possible as well, but it's not yet an optimized operation (treats the second `DTable` as any other table).

 There are several options to make your joins faster by providing additional information about the tables.